alirznmt/KNN_from_Scrach/README.md

-# k-NN Implementation for CDC Diabetes Health Indicators
+# k-NN Implementation for Employee Data Classification

 ## Overview
-This project implements a k-nearest neighbors (k-NN) classifier to predict diabetes status using the CDC Diabetes Health Indicators dataset.
-The project includes cross-validation to select the optimal value of k, comparisons between imbalanced and balanced datasets, and optimizations to improve computational efficiency.
+This project implements a k-nearest neighbors (k-NN) classifier to predict employee attrition using the Employee Data Classification dataset.
+The project includes cross-validation to select the optimal value of k and optimizations to improve computational efficiency.

 ## Dataset
-The dataset used is `diabetes_012_health_indicators_BRFSS2015.csv`, which contains 253,680 survey responses to the CDC's BRFSS2015.
-The target variable, `Diabetes_012`, has three classes:
-- `0`: No diabetes or only during pregnancy
-- `1`: Prediabetes
-- `2`: Diabetes

-This dataset includes 21 feature variables.
+The Employee Data Classification dataset has been used.
+The dataset is available here..
+The dataset comprises 7 features and a label feature named "LeaveOrNot".

 ## Project Steps
 1. **Data Loading**: Load the dataset into Python.